ianmilliken/trifi/site/content/journal/what-to-do-in-shanghai.md

 ---
-authors: ["Clare"]
-tags: ["china", "stories"]
-city: Shanghai
-country: China
-date: 2017-01-04T15:04:10.000Z
-draft: false
-title: What to do in Shanghai: 4 Days
+title: 'What to do in Shanghai: 4 Days'
+date: 06/27/2017 1:00 PM
+authors: Clare
 teaser: >-
   Our 4 day jam-packed itinerary for Shanghai.
-Where we stayed and what we recommend if you're planning a visit.
+Where we stayed and what we recommend if you're planning a visit
-image: /img/shanghai-1481.jpg
+image: /img/Shanghai_Itinerary.jpg
 ---

-Tue 27 Jun 2017

 Shanghai was probably the best place to start our 10-stop China expedition, since the huge city gave us so much to see and do.
 It was quite easy to get around on the metro and you’d still be okay with basic mandarin.
 We loved the noisy, colourful modern streets and the light-filled night skies.
 Shanghai didn’t disappoint on the more traditional sights either - we found lots of relaxing green spaces with ornamental buildings and caught a glimpse of its fascinating history.

 Here’s exactly what we got up to during our stay in Shanghai, and what we’d recommend for those of you who are planning on spending a few days there: